pixelscript/test-docusaurus/docs/concepts/content-delivery.md

 Sort properties are designated properties inside your content type that you can use to sort results when retrieving a list of content objects from the Content Delivery API.

-You can define up to 3 custom sorts per content type using the [sortable trait](/docs/schema-reference/traits#sortable-trait).
+You can define up to 3 custom sorts per content type using the.
 Each sort requires a name and a list of properties to include in the sort.
 If multiple properties are defined in a custom sort, results will be sorted by each property in sequence.

 By default, results are sorted by created date.
 This can be overridden by creating a custom sort with the name "default".